zel2023/APOSTLE/experiment/README.md

 # Experimental Reproduction
 Run `main.py` following one of the arguments ('RQ1', 'RQ2')

+Attention: Preferably use CPU to run the code.

 For instance, execute the following command to obtain the results of research question 2 in the paper.
 ```
 python main.py RQ2